Fabio Capello: Juventus

 In 2004, Capello left debt-ridden Roma to sign with Juventus.
 His move came as a surprise because he had kept it such a secret, and because he had been engaged in a war of words with Luciano Moggi.
 One of Capello's first moves was to sign Emerson from Roma, further angering many of his critics who believed he had betrayed Roma.
 Capello's Juventus reached the quarter-finals of the 2004–05 and 2005–06 Champions Leagues before being eliminated by Liverpool and Arsenal respectively.
-Juventus also won the 2004–05 and 2005–06 Scudetti under Capello's leadership, but were later stripped off their trophies due to the team's involvement in the 2006 Serie A scandal.
+Juventus also won the 2004–05 and 2005–06 Scudetti under Capello's leadership, but were later stripped of their trophies due to the team's involvement in the Calciopoli scandal.

 In July 2006, with Juventus in the midst of the aforementioned scandal, Capello resigned as Juventus manager.
 Press reports strongly linked him with a move back to Real Madrid; new club president Ramón Calderón had publicly stated his hope that Capello would return for a second stint at the club and on 5 July 2006, the official Real Madrid website announced Capello's appointment.